For the complete documentation index, see llms.txt.

 }

-This annotation internally uses the Spring resource loader mechanism.
-This is powerful, and can also deploy multiple files at once, for example:
+This annotation uses the Spring resource loader and can deploy multiple files at once.
+For example:

 @Deployment(resources = {"classpath:demoProcess.bpmn" , "classpath:demoProcess2.bpmn"})